 Written by: Linn Haglund

-Norway, but has been living in southern Spain during the last 5+ years.
+Originally from Norway, Linn has been living in southern Spain during the last 5+ years.
 She has a long history of traveling and living abroad.
 This made her aware of all the negatives tourism can cause to a destination and she started to become more conscious of her footprints while she travels.
 To spread awareness on responsible travel and help others travel more consciously, she founded the travel blog: www.brainybackpackers.com